 Observe the animated and brisk gemstone traders on Gopalji ka Rasta.

-For foodies Ghee Walon ka Rasta an entire street dedicated to eating is heaven and we know where to find the best food!
+For foodies, Ghee Walon ka Rasta is an entire street dedicated to eating and finding the best food!
 Sample a large variety of Indian savoury snacks including samosa, kachories and pakoras.
 For those with a sweeter tooth, try the ladoos.

-Meet the money changers along Johari Bazaar - rummage through their collections of old coins, some dating back to the time of the Mughals!
+Meet the money changers along Johari Bazaar.
+Rummage through their collections of old coins where some date back to the time of the Mughals!